dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

     gcc -Wall -Werror -o hw3 hw3.c

 clean:
-    rm hw1
-    rm hw2
-    rm hw3
+    rm hw1 hw2 hw3
 ```

 That's it.
-When you run `make`, the system will execute each command.
-Each command is indented by *a single tab* &mdash; *not spaces*.
+When you run `make`, the system will build the project using the three commands under `all`.
+Each command is indented by *a single tab*&mdash;*not spaces*.
 Also notice the colon after `all`.

 The `clean` target removes the executables when you run